 Best Uses for Perilla Leaves

 Perilla leaves are common in Asian cuisine in general, but the Japanese variety is smaller and slightly mintier than the Korean one.
-In Japanese cuisine, shiso is often used as a garnish and eaten raw, especially with sushi, whereas in Korea, kkaennip is more often incorporated into cooked dishes.
+In Japanese cuisine, shiso is often used as a garnish and eaten raw, especially with sushi, whereas in Korea, kaennip is more often incorporated into cooked dishes.
 Koreans also use oil extracted from perilla seeds, which is high in omega-3 fatty acids, as a substitute for sesame oil.
 This oil can also be used as a fuel source and as a base for paint and lacquer, and because it's 2,000 times sweeter than sugar, it can be used to produce alcohol for perfumes.

 Perilla is attractive enough to serve as an ornamental in a flower or herb garden, and it has been cultivated in North America for its showy green and purple leaves for many years.
 Its flowers aren't particularly notable, but the bushy plant exudes a pleasant minty fragrance that more than makes up for the lack of coloration of the flowers and, as a bonus, keeps deer away.
 Because it's a self-seeding plant that reproduces prolifically, it escaped cultivation to grow in the wild, where it is considered in some places to be an invasive and noxious weed.
 In these places, you can still grow perilla indoors in containers to adorn a window well or some other sunny spot.

-Among their health benefits, perilla leaves act as an anti-inflammatory, and shiso has been recommended by Japanese health practitioners for illnesses such as asthma, arthritis and eczema.
+Among their health benefits, perilla leaves act as an anti-inflammatory, and shiso has been recommended by Japanese health practitioners to treat illnesses such as asthma, arthritis and eczema.
 The leaves are a tasty addition to salads, conferring a complex taste with hints of cumin, mint, ginger and pepper, and they are rich in vitamin A, calcium and iron.
-The omega-3 oils derived from ground seeds are good for the heart.
+The omega-3 oils derived from ground seeds reportedly are good for the heart.
 The perilla plant is very easy to grow, and chances are that you'll find it in a nearby field, but even if you do, there's nothing like growing it yourself.